nzhang1218/NLOS_imaging_over_1.43km/README.md

 Corresponding author: feihuxu@ustc.edu.cn.

 To try the codes, just download the zip and run the "demo_NLOS_over_1400m.m" in MATLAB.
-Warning: the code was tested using MATLAB 2018a and 2018b, it might be incompatible with older versions.
+Warning: the code was tested using MATLAB 2018a and 2018b, and it might be incompatible with older versions.

 ## Attribution